netmex/sqrip-woocommerce/README.txt

 == Changelog ==

 = 1.7.2 : May 2023 – Service Update =
-* Link to updated QR Invoice corrected;
+* Link to updated QR invoice corrected;
 * Individual file naming corrected;
-* Potential error in attribution of files to e-mails corrected;
+* Potential error in attribution of QR invoices to e-mails corrected;
 * Empty "additional information" field does no longer trigger an error;
 * In case of a refund to a shop client: hint to unknown IBAN is shown;
 * Minor Bug fixes.